Last updated: June 2026 | By Evolving Home Team

 💡 Key Insight

 Heat pumps are highly efficient but require good insulation and appropriate radiators.
 For most UK homes, they're most cost-effective when replacing oil, LPG, or electric heating— not gas boilers (unless electricity prices fall significantly or you have solar panels).
+Check your EPC band and heating bill options before committing—fabric first often beats hardware alone.

 What is a Heat Pump?